 Montana Instruments has overcome the cryogenic barriers to entry for ion trap, photonic, and superconducting circuit research and development.
 We've done this by helping alleviate the following common experimental challenges:

-A high vacuum, ultra-stable mechanical and thermal sample environment is required to prevent any unwanted excitation of the qubit state.
-Superior optical access (low working distance and high numerical aperture) for spatially resolved laser excitation and high collection efficiency fluorescent readout is also necessary.
+A high vacuum, low vibration, and stable cryogenic environment are required to prevent any unwanted excitation of the qubit state.
+Superior optical access (low working distance and high numerical aperture) for spatially resolved laser excitation and high collection efficiency fluorescent readout is also necessary for trapped ions and some spin/quantum dots.

-Mechanical stability is key to preventing energy transfer to qubits and distortion of the quantum state.
-Minimal system vibrations (<5nm) provide an ultra-stable environment.
+Low vibrations are key to preventing energy transfer to qubits and distortion of the quantum state.

 A low working distance objective with a high numerical aperture (0.9 NA, for example) provides a narrow excitation spot for individual trapped ions and provides high collection efficiency.
-Our objective is temperature controlled to minimize drift, which results in maximum data collection time and minimal experimental setup/alignment.
+Our objective is temperature controlled to virtually eliminate drift.
+This eliminates the need for frequent realignment and maximizes data collection time.

 Additional window ports may be used to laser ablate (generate the ions) or laser cool (prepare the quantum states).
 Our cryogenic systems can be configured with multiple side windows and a top window.
 In addition, the availability of larger sample spaces make it easy to address the sample from multiple incident angles.